gvwilson/thirdbit/src/fiction/eimin/index.md

 All of a sudden I was even angrier than I had been when I cut my thumb.
 What right did he have to pity me?
 He was as *nif* as I was!
-"Well, are you going to choose or not?"
+"Are you going to choose or not?"
 I asked, waving my fists above the board.

 He reached out as if to choose a hand, then grabbed my wrists.
 "Open up," he ordered.